lilei-nlp/lilei-nlp.github.io/_pages/index.md

 News
 =====
+* [2023/10] Our Multimodal AI Assistant, [Yasa-1](https://reka.ai/announcing-our-multimodal-ai-assistant/), is released!
+* [2023/09] One paper has been accepted by NeurIPS 2023.

-* Our M3IT dataset and model Ying-VLM for multi-modal instruction tuning is released at [HuggingFace](https://m3-it.github.io/)!
+* [2023/06] Our M3IT dataset and model Ying-VLM for multi-modal instruction tuning is released at [HuggingFace](https://m3-it.github.io/)!